New Here? Welcome!

 How do I get there?
 Where do I park?

-St. Michael's is located on County Road B, between Snelling and Fairview in Roseville.
-The parking is located on the south side of the building.
+St. Michael's is located on County Road B, between Snelling and Fairview in Roseville, Minnesota.
+There is a large parking lot located on the south side of the building.
 Click here for a map and to get directions.

 What times are your worship services?